 Requests for admission to Reception made after the normal round of admissions, from 1 September, or for places in other Year Groups should be made directly to School Admissions.
-Subject to the Class Size restriction of 30, where the year group is full a place may still be offered providing;
+Pupils can readily be admitted if there are fewer children in the year group than the Pupil Admissions Number (subject to the class size restriction of 30).
+Where the year group is full a place may still be offered providing;